Our knowledge of orthopaedics. Your best health.

 Rickets

 Rickets is a bone disease in children that causes bowed legs and other bone deformities.
-Children with rickets do not get enough calcium, phosphorus, or Vitamin D—all of which are important for healthy growing bones.
+Children with rickets do not get enough calcium, phosphorus, or Vitamin D — all of which are important for healthy growing bones.

-Nutritional rickets is unusual in developed countries because many foods, including milk products, are fortified with Vitamin D. When nutritional rickets does occur, it is often in those children who are exclusively breast fed.
-Rickets can also be caused by a genetic abnormality that does not allow Vitamin D to be absorbed correctly.
+• Rickets can also be caused by a genetic abnormality that does not allow Vitamin D to be absorbed correctly.
 This form of rickets may be inherited.

 Symptoms

-Bowed legs are most evident when a child stands and walks.
-The most common symptom of bowed legs is an awkward walking pattern.
+• The most common symptom of bowed legs is an awkward walking pattern.

-Toddlers with bowed legs usually have normal coordination and are not delayed in learning how to walk.
+• Toddlers with bowed legs usually have normal coordination and are not delayed in learning how to walk.
 The amount of bowing can be significant, however, and can be quite alarming to parents and family members.

-Turning in of the feet (intoeing) is also common in toddlers and frequently occurs in combination with bowed legs.
+• Turning in of the feet (intoeing) is also common in toddlers and frequently occurs in combination with bowed legs.

-Bowed legs do not typically cause any pain in the younger child.
-During adolescence, however, persistent bowing can lead to discomfort in the hips, knees, and/or ankles because of the abnormal stress that the curved legs have on these joints.
+• During adolescence, persistent bowing can lead to discomfort in the hips, knees, and/or ankles because of the abnormal stress that the curved legs have on these joints.
 In addition, parents are often concerned that the child trips too frequently, particularly if intoeing is also present.

 Doctor Examination